New beers to try this fall

 Fall means new seasonal brews.
 To that end, we tapped Cat DiPaci, founder of a new local craft beer-focused business called Beer Fridge, for her recommendations on what to drink.

-“You really don’t have to go very far for some incredible craft beer,” said DiPaci.
-"It’s a really wild time to be in beer."
+“You really don’t have to go very far for some incredible craft beer,” said DiPaci, whose Lower East Side shop is located at 41 Essex St. "It’s a really wild time to be in beer.
+It’s like a renaissance."

 ADVERTISEMENT